zachaysan/pyconca_association/articles_of_association.md

 ## Location

-The location of the PyConCa Assocaition is at TEMP
+The location of the PyConCa Association is at TEMP

 ## Objectives of the Association